ShahzainAhmed/Cubit_BLoC/README.md

 ## Bloc and Cubit Overview
 ### Basic Idea:
 To maintain a clean architecture in Flutter applications, it's essential to separate business logic from UI components.
-The BLoC (Business Logic Component) pattern facilitates this separation, and Cubit is a simplified version of BLoC for easier state managemen
+The BLoC (Business Logic Component) pattern facilitates this separation, and Cubit is a simplified version of BLoC for easier state management.

 ## Why Use Cubit Instead of BLoC?
 - ### Context: